Easy Green Bean Casserole

 Estimate that each person will eat approximately one-half to three-quarters cup of green bean casserole.
 For this recipe, that’s about 6–8 servings in the casserole dish.

 To make green bean casserole with frozen green beans, substitute two (9 ounce) packages of frozen green beans for the canned green beans.
+You will need to thaw the green beans first.

 green bean casserole topped with fried onions in a casserole dish.